jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 My little app was a happy upgrade in the game of civilization, but not good enough.
 Or more likely, too good.
 My biggest problem was I messed with a lever of power.
 Now because of open-source and Techvolution, I can depend on player gods to help me fight back.

 ![New Tool Creation](/img\diagrams\techvolution-civilization-is-here.jpg)
 _Look familiar?
 Uber, Airbnb, and my app; all use GPS maps.
 Kind of looks like the game of Anno1800 or Civilization 6, doesn't it?
 Didn't I tell you computer games teach us how we'll live in the Internet Age?
-A sneak peek at The Life Star._
+A sneak peek at the Life Star._

 ## Attacking a Lever of Power